carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 In this lesson, Dracula is trying to run an analysis and doesn't know if it will be faster in bash or python.
-To keep his master branch safe he will do separate branch for both bash and python analysis.
+To keep his master branch safe he will use separate branches for both bash and python analysis.
 Then he will merge the branch with the faster script into his master branch.